 A broad education

-The bachelor's degree in church music gives you a broad foundation and the basic knowledge you need to cope with the incredibly varied duties of church musicians: to compose yourself in a solo song on worship services and performances, to conduct a choir in Handel's Messiah or an Abba song, to improvise an interplay during a psalm, to arrange a choral piece for 3-part chorus and guitar, or to teach an organ student in his first preludium and fugue by Bach.
+The bachelor's degree in church music is an introduction to the highly varied responsibilities of a parish musician.
+At the conclusion of your education you will be able to accompany yourself in a solo song during worship services, conduct a choir in Handel's Messiah or an Abba song, improvise an interlude during a hymn, arrange a choral piece for 3-part choir and guitar, or to teach an organ student her first prelude and fugue by Bach.

 Studio Acusticum (Woehl, 2012, IV / 140): Sweden's largest concert hall organ.
-Includes clocks, xylophone, and celesta.
-Most things can be played here, but the organ sounds particularly good in symphonic repertoire from romance onwards.
-Students have the opportunity to play their degree concerts here.
+Includes bells, xylophone, and celesta.
+Almost all of the organ repertoire is playable here, but the organ sounds particularly good in music written from the 19th century to the present.

 Norrfjärden Church (Grönlunds, 1997, III / 36): A replica of a 17th-century Baroque organ originally found in the German Church in Stockholm.
-That organ remains and was restored in Tornedalen: the main plant in Övertorneå and the back positive in Hietaniemi.
-The organ's medium temperament fits well with repertoire from all over Europe written before Johann Sebastian Bach's time.
-The organ is often used in teaching and concerts by students and teachers.
+The original organ remains and was restored in two locations north of Piteå in Tornedalen.
+The Great and Pedal divisons are located in Övertorneå and the Rückpositiv is in Hietaniemi.
+The organ's meantone temperament is suitablee for repertoire from all over Europe written before Johann Sebastian Bach's time.
+The organ is often used in teaching and concerts.

 Orgelsalen (Grönlunds, 1989, III / 35): The three-manual Grönlund organ of the organ hall is eclectic in style and available for student concerts and teaching.

-Liturgical organ hall is the School of Music's little gem.
-A smaller concert hall with a two-manual baroque organ built by Robert Gustavsson, Härnösand (II, 15) and intoned by Mads Kjersgaard, one of Sweden's leading experts in baroque organ.
+The Liturgical organ hall is the School of Music's little gem.
+A smaller concert hall with a two-manual baroque organ built by Robert Gustavsson, Härnösand (II, 15) and voiced by Mads Kjersgaard, one of Sweden's leading experts in baroque organ.
 The hall also houses a two-manual harpsichord.

-Exercise organs There are five additional exercise organs at the School of Music.
+Practice organs There are five additional practice organs at the School of Music.
 This means that there are always instruments available when you want to practice.